-There were 2 reportable accidents under Health & Safety Regulations during 2016/17 involving either council employees or members of the public.
-This compares with 7 in 2015/16, 5 in both 2014/15 and 2013/14, 3 in 2012/13 and 10 in 2011/12.
+There were 3 reportable accidents under Health & Safety Regulations during 2016/17 involving either council employees or members of the public.
+This compares with 2 in 2016/17, 7 in 2015/16, 5 in both 2014/15 and 2013/14, 3 in 2012/13 and 10 in 2011/12.

 Following investigation of each accident, risk assessments were reviewed and updated as appropriate.
-No enforcement or other action was taken by the Health & Safety Executive (HSE) regarding these accidents.

-Legal Claims
+Legal Claims - Planning Appeals

-As in the previous 2 years, during 2016/17 the Council had several appeals upheld regarding refusals of planning permission.
-These arose where refusal by the Council's Planning Committee for residential development, was subsequently overturned on appeal by the Government's Planning Inspector.
+These arose where refusal by the Council's Planning Committee for residential development was subsequently overturned on appeal by the Government's Planning Inspectorate.

-The Council makes provision in its accounts each year to meet the associated costs.
+In these instances the Council incurs legal costs and makes a provision in its accounts to meet any associated liability.